nimiq/woocommerce-gateway-nimiq/README.md

 Please do!
 This is meant to be a simple starter Nimiq gateway, and can be modified easily.

 == Changelog ==

+= 2018.11.14 - version 1.9.2 =
+ * Fix tx message not being displayed correctly in the Keyguard

 = 2018.10.22 - version 1.9.1 =
  * Update Nimiq logo